Wajahat049/Caclculator-javascript/README.md

 # Calculator-javascript
 A Calculator made by HTML ,CSS and Javascript
 ## What it do
-It ca perform simple arithmetic operations like addition , subtraction , multipication and divisions
+It can perform simple arithmetic operations like addition , subtraction , multipication and divisions